 Workshops and Symposia Presentations

-- Gayle, R. (2013) Cultivating the Heart of Awakening, SF Bay Area TM, non-profit, 5 week seminar
+- Gayle, R. (2013) Cultivating the Heart of Awakening, Tara Mandala Organization, non-profit, 5 week seminar

 - Gayle, R. (2012) Teachers Symposium, Invitational.
 Pagosa Springs, Colorado.

 - Gayle, R. (2011).
 Morning workshop entitled Metaphoric Dialogue: bringing hope alive at the Imagery International’s 2011 Annual Conference, based upon the paper Metaphoric Dialogue (JII, 14, 15-16).

 - Gayle, R. (2010).
 Half day workshop entitled Meaning Makers: Co-creating Meaningful Group Structures at the American Group Psychotherapy Association's 2010 Annual Meeting, based upon the paper Co-creating meaningful structures within long-term psychotherapy group culture.
 (IJGP, 2009).